MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/planning-guide.md

 ## BitLocker provisioning

-BitLocker can be provisioned before the operating system is installed.
+Administrators can enable BitLocker before to operating system deployment from the *Windows Pre-installation Environment* (WinPE).
+This step is done with a randomly generated clear key protector applied to the formatted volume.
+It encrypts the volume before running the Windows setup process.
+If the encryption uses the **Used Disk Space Only** option, then this step takes only a few seconds, and can be incorporated into existing deployment processes.
 Preprovisioning requires a TPM.

 To check the BitLocker status of a particular volume, administrators can look at the drive status in the BitLocker Control Panel applet or Windows Explorer.
 The **Waiting For Activation** status means that the drive was preprovisioned for BitLocker, and there's only a clear protector used to encrypt the volume.
 In this case, the volume isn't protected, and needs to have a secure key added to the volume before the drive is considered fully protected.
 Administrators can use the Control Panel options, PowerShell cmdlets, the `manage-bde.exe` tool, or WMI APIs to add an appropriate key protector.
 The volume status then will be updated.

 When using the Control Panel options, administrators can choose to **Turn on BitLocker** and follow the steps in the wizard to add a protector, such as a PIN for an operating system volume (or a password if no TPM exists), or a password or smart card protector to a data volume.
 Then the drive security window is presented before changing the volume status.

-Administrators can enable BitLocker before to operating system deployment from the Windows Pre-installation Environment (WinPE).
-This step is done with a randomly generated clear key protector applied to the formatted volume.
-It encrypts the volume before running the Windows setup process.
-If the encryption uses the **Used Disk Space Only** option, then this step takes only a few seconds, and can be incorporated into existing deployment processes.

 ## *Used Disk Space Only* encryption